UstadMobile/door/README.md

 ## Door

-Door Kotlin Symbol Processor that builds on [Room](https://developer.android.com/training/data-storage/room) and makes it possible to use Room databases, DAOs and entities with Kotlin Multiplatform.
-Just just put your Database and DAOs in your Kotlin Multiplatform common code, and door will generate expect/actuals for you!
+Door is a Kotlin Symbol Processor that builds on [Room](https://developer.android.com/training/data-storage/room) and makes it possible to use Room databases, DAOs and entities with Kotlin Multiplatform (using [expect/actual](https://kotlinlang.org/docs/multiplatform-connect-to-apis.html)).

+Just put Database, DAO, and entity classes in your Kotlin Multiplatform common code and add the ```expect``` keyword to DAO and Database classes.
+Door will generate actuals for each platform automatically!

 Door supports:
 * **Android**: Door will generate the actual class for Android, which in turn is then used by Room to generate the implementation (the same implementation if you had used Room itself).